 Once the mattress is in place, try not to let anyone jump on it.
-While it will be soft and a bit bouncy at first, jumping can damage the mattress’s infrastructure.
+While it will be soft and a bit bouncy at first, jumping can damage the bed’s infrastructure.
 If the mattress is damaged from abuse of this nature, the warranty will be voided.

 Keep it clean and dry

 Another important tip to maximise your Sealy’s lifespan is to keep it clean and dry.
 Purchasing a mattress protector is a great way to do this.
-It may be a good idea to place a waterproof sheet or cover underneath the mattress protector on children’s beds.
+It may be a good idea to place a waterproof sheet or cover underneath the protector on children’s beds.

 Choose a supportive foundation